-A GroupWise Remote profile must be configured for the Async Gateway before GroupWise can support dial-up connections from the GroupWise Remote client.
-The profile defines the connection used by GroupWise Remote users or groups of users to connect to GroupWise.
+A GroupWise Remote profile must be configured for the Async Gateway before GroupWise can support dial-up connections from the GroupWise Windows client in Remote mode.
+The profile defines the connection used by remote GroupWise users or groups of users to connect to GroupWise.

-A single profile can be used by any number of GroupWise Remote users, depending on the message traffic.
-If you prefer, you can create only one profile for all the GroupWise Remote users you are responsible for.
+A single profile can be used by any number of remote GroupWise users, depending on the message traffic.
+If you prefer, you can create only one profile for all the remote GroupWise users you are responsible for.

-The GroupWise Hit the Road feature pulls information from the profile to define the remote connections that GroupWise Remote uses when connecting to the GroupWise system through the Async Gateway.
-This process makes it possible for GroupWise Remote users to configure their connections without any information from you.
+The GroupWise Hit the Road feature pulls information from the profile to define the remote connections that the GroupWise Windows client uses when connecting to the GroupWise system through the Async Gateway.
+This process makes it possible for remote GroupWise users to configure their connections without any information from you.